jareddevbug/jareddevbug/README.md

 <h2 align="left">Hi 👋!
-My name is Jared and I'm a Software Developer, from Manila, Philippines.</h2>
+My name is Jared and I'm a Software Developer from Manila, Philippines.</h2>

 ###